Traum SEEK5: Specification

-The Seek5 was built on the same platform as the D70 sharing the same wheelbase of 2800mm and both vehicles are seven-seat crossover SUVs.
-The SEEK5 is powered by the same engines shared with the D70, a 116 hp 1.6 liter engine and a 139 hp 1.5 liter turbo engine.
+The Seek5 was built on the same platform as the D70 sharing the same wheelbase of 2800 mm and both vehicles are seven-seat crossover SUVs.
+The SEEK5 is powered by the same engines shared with the D70, a 116 hp 1.6-liter engine and a 139 hp 1.5-liter turbo engine.
 As of August 2019, a 1.8-liter atmospheric engine option was added.

 The SEEK5 is equipped with the engine-start button, emergency braking, electronic parking brakes, heated and ventilation electric adjustable driver and front passenger seats, standard heated side mirrors, surround cameras, 18-inch alloy wheels and a voice activated multimedia system.

-The interior of the SEEK5 features a fully digital 12.3 inch high-definition liquid crystal instrument panel that indicates fuel level, vehicle speed and other information.
-A 10.25 inch touch screen display is also positioned in the center for the infotainment system integrated with the intelligent gesture system, the touch screen adapts to the navigation system and hand gesture controls can be used for making calls or to play music.
+The interior of the SEEK5 features a fully digital 12.3-inch high-definition liquid crystal instrument panel that indicates fuel level, vehicle speed and other information.
+A 10.25-inch touch screen display is also positioned in the center for the infotainment system integrated with the intelligent gesture system, the touch screen adapts to the navigation system and hand gesture controls can be used for making calls or to play music.
 The system is also compatible with Apple CarPlay and Android Auto.
 MirrorLink, rear view camera, all-round viewing system and WiFi is also built=in.

 PHEV

-The TRAUM SEEK 5 is also available as a plug-in hybrid electric vehicle (PHEV) version which is equipped with a Lithium-ion battery capable of delivering a range of 80 km (50 miles) rated by NEDC.
+The TRAUM SEEK 5 is also available as a plug-in hybrid electric vehicle (PHEV) version which is equipped with a lithium-ion battery capable of delivering a range of 80 km (50 miles) rated by NEDC.